oroinc/documentation/commerce/user_guide/consents/add_consent.rst

    * **Titles** --- Provide the name for the consent and translate it into the languages supported in your OroCommerce configuration.

-     To manage title translations, click |IcTranslate| next to the **Titles** box and follow the guidance :ref:`in the Translations and Localizations section <localization--localization>`.
+     To manage title translations, click |IcTranslations| next to the **Titles** box and follow the guidance :ref:`in the Translations and Localizations section <localization--localization>`.

    * **Content** --- Provide the consent description.
 The text that you enter will be displayed to customers in the storefront.